dotnet/AspNetCore.Docs/aspnetcore/signalr/hubs.md

 :::code language="csharp" source="~/../AspNetCore.Docs.Samples/signalr/hubs/samples/6.x/SignalRHubsSample/Snippets/Hubs/ChatHub.cs" id="snippet_OnDisconnectedAsync":::

-<xref:Microsoft.AspNetCore.SignalR.IGroupManager.RemoveFromGroupAsync%2A> does not need to be called in <xref:Microsoft.AspNetCore.SignalR.Hub.OnDisconnectedAsync%2A>, it's automatically handled for you.
+<xref:Microsoft.AspNetCore.SignalR.IGroupManager.RemoveFromGroupAsync%2A> doesn't need to be called in <xref:Microsoft.AspNetCore.SignalR.Hub.OnDisconnectedAsync%2A>, it's automatically handled for you.
 ## Handle errors

 Exceptions thrown in hub methods are sent to the client that invoked the method.
 On the JavaScript client, the `invoke` method returns a [JavaScript `Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Using_promises).
 Clients can attach a `catch` handler to the returned promise or use `try`/`catch` with `async`/`await` to handle exceptions: